MadriD2ev/MadriD2ev/README.md

               If it receives 0, it returns 1
               If it receives 1, it returns 0

-              BUT without using IF, or SWITCH, or ternaries, or logical operators, or bitwise."
+              BUT without using IF, or SWITCH, or ternaries, or logical operators, or bitwise. " }
-}
 ```